Oil price faces fresh downturn as Russia, Saudi tussle in Europe

 Azeri crude price differentials have also more than halved over the past month to an annual low, while premiums for Nigeria’s Qua Iboe have also lost half their value.

 A physical excess of more than 60 million barrels of Nigerian oil, and North Sea output at two-year highs, along with nearly full diesel, gasoil and jet fuel tanks in Europe that have already pushed cargoes into floating storage, will only add to the pressure.
-[CRU/WAF]
+(Additional reporting by Dmitry Zhdannikov, editing by William Hardy)